OpenWiseSolutions/openhub-framework/CONVENTIONS.md

 - Basic unit of tab are 4 chars.
 Tab is converted into backspace.
 - Length of line is wrapped fo 120 chars.
 Maximum length of the java class is 1000 lines.
 - Uncoding is UTF-8
-- Hierarchy of exceptions is defined in com.cleverlance.dtag.leanhcs.core.common.exception;
+- Hierarchy of exceptions is defined in org.cleverbus.api.exception;
     Each exception is subclass of IntegrationException.
 - Javadoc and comments are in English

 2. Naming convection of objects and patterns
 2.1 Naming convection of class and interfaces

-General package for all classes is com.cleverlance.dtag.leanhcs
+General package for all classes is org.cleverbus

 Naming convection of class:
 ...Route        Camel route